williamyang1991/DualStyleGAN/README.md

 ```python
 python style_transfer.py
 ```
-The result `cartoon_transfer_53_081680.jpg` are saved in the folder `.\output\`, where `53` is the id of the style image in Cartoon dataset, `081680` is the name of the content face image.
+The result `cartoon_transfer_53_081680.jpg` is saved in the folder `.\output\`, where `53` is the id of the style image in the Cartoon dataset, `081680` is the name of the content face image.
-An corresponding overview image `cartoon_transfer_53_081680_overview.jpg` is additionally saved to illustrate the input content image, the encoded content image, the style image (* the style image will be shown only if it is in your folder) and the result:
+An corresponding overview image `cartoon_transfer_53_081680_overview.jpg` is additionally saved to illustrate the input content image, the encoded content image, the style image (* the style image will be shown only if it is in your folder), and the result:

 <img src="./output/cartoon_transfer_53_081680_overview.jpg">